 It would remain tied until the ninth inning and with Chris Devenski on the mound he’d give up a solo homer to Brandon Moss to put the Royals up once again.

-Jake Marisnick would be the latest guy to bail out his teammate as he launched his own solo shot off Royals closer Kelvin Herrera.
+Jake Marisnick would come through in the clutch as he launched his own solo shot off Royals closer Kelvin Herrera in the bottom of the ninth to tie the game again.

 “I honestly couldn’t see it,” Jake Marisnick said of his homer.
 “I hit it right into the lights and I didn’t know where it went really, I knew I hit it good but a little top-spin and got enough of it.”